mohamedfahimyousuf/Basics/README.md

 5. Take 2 numbers as input and print the largest number.
 6. Input currency in rupees and output in USD.
 7. To calculate Fibonacci Series up to n numbers.
+8. To find out whether the given String is Palindrome or not.